zivvvvvwang/Ice_battle/README.md

  - UnityScenes:
     - Role_definition - Ruonan Li
     - Game_Scene - Ziwen Wang
-    - Score_Punishment_scence - Lilian Wang
+    - Score_Punishment_scene - Lilian Wang
+ ### Updated in Week 4
+    - Worked on Component Diagram

 ## Description
   Ice Battle ​is a co-op mobile game that supports 2 to 4 players to play on the same screen.
 This game uses several elements of a survival game with last-man-standing gameplay.
 Players will control different roles to crush other people in the melting ice to get the chance of winning.